 Why does the pool turn green after it rains?

 This does not always happen of course but it can happen.
 The reason is that the rainwater can alter the chemistry in the pool to such a degree that it promotes algae growth, particularly when the sun comes out after the rain stops.

-Can pool pump get wet?
+Can a pool pump get wet?

 Pool pumps are made to be outside so that they still function when they get wet, particularly when it rains.
-If the area the pump sits on gets flooded it may effect the pump.
+If the area the pump sits on gets flooded it may affect the pump.
 Your pool equipment will last longer if under cover though.